reach-lab/MixWildGUI/README.md

 1. If using a Windows PC, please ensure that your Java is upto date
 2. When creating an issue related to the UI, we encourage you to include the current screenshot
 3. When including an issue related to NULL values in the def file, it will be best if you can share the .def file as well as include a screenshot of the newModel window.

+## Q and A ##
+For questions on UI, contact Aditya Ponnada
+For questions on DefHelper classes, contact Dr. Eldin Dzubur For questions on Mix Reg programs, contact Prof. Don Hedekker